 Then, the DMV will be notified you are no longer insured, and they will re-suspend your license.
 If this happens, finding car insurance companies to insure you will be more difficult.

-Shop your auto insurance coverage at the one-year mark of being required to carry an SR-22 and every year afterward to ensure you get the best rate.
+Shop your auto insurance coverage at the one-year mark after you are required to carry an SR-22 and every year afterward to ensure you get the best rate.
 Your rates should improve each year.

 Check out our guide: What to do if you need an SR-22 but don’t own a car?